• Skip to main content

 Baking Tip

-To check for done: gently poke the top center of the loaf with one finger.
-If it springs right back it is baked through.
-If it leaves an indentation, bake another 2-3 minutes and recheck.
+To test for done, gently poke the top center - if it springs right back the muffin is cooked through.
+If it leaves an indentation, then cook for 1-2 minutes more and check again.

 Storage